 - Example 2: Using the same scenario above but "Certificate" lists livestock or the type of livestock, such as hogs, sheep, cattle, etc. In this case, the type of organic operation cannot be identified as "crops" because the written "Certificate" lists livestock or the type of livestock, such as hogs, sheep, cattle, etc. The commodity type would not be "crops", but "livestock".
-Therefore, the crops (e.g., canola, flax, and dry peas, etc.) cannot be considered certified organic under the written "Certificate". - (3) An organic certificate issued to an operator/tenant may be used to qualify the same acreage for a landlord or other similar arrangement. - (4) The insured must immediately notify the AIP of any application of a prohibited substance (non-synthetic or synthetic), including drift, onto any certified organic field, and production unit(s) that is part of the organic farming operation.
+Therefore, the crops (e.g., canola, flax, and dry peas, etc.) cannot be considered certified organic under the written "Certificate". - (3) An organic certificate issued to an organic grower (for example: the landlord) may be used to qualify the same acreage for an operator/tenant or other similar arrangement; if the: - (a) landlord and the operator/tenant have a share arrangement; or - (b) the operator/tenant has their own organic certificate from other organic acreage they own/manage, and lease organic acreage from a landlord who has an organic plan and certificate for that acreage.